Vicky-Hunt-Lab/stepRNA/README.md

 Latest release notes:

-**Version 1.0.4 - 9 Apr, 2021**
+**Version 1.0.5 - 9 Apr, 2021**

-- Calcualtion of logodds and Zscores for overlaps
-- Unaligned reads in bowtie alignment removed from BAM output
+- Progress bar added to cigar processing stage
 - Full manual still to be added

 See [NEWS](./NEWS.md) for historical updates of release notes